Four reasons Media Salad is the fresh approach you need

 All the while, we categorized, tagged and keyworded every item of content to help employees find exactly the information they needed when they needed it.
 In just 16 months, Media Salad produced more than 900 pages of information for the company’s intranet, and its content was the No. 1 most searched information by the company’s employees.

 Because our team understands the the company’s business objectives and the needs of its in-house communications staff so well, we also continue to be a trusted partner in the company’s internal business communications.

 You have only seconds to grab the attention of your target audiences, and mere minutes to convey important information to them.
 We’ll help you make the most of the time you’ve got.
 From corporate collateral and courtroom exhibits to RFP responses and digital designs with geolocation, our infographics specialists have sharp eyes for critically important technical details.

 For example, in 2015, a federal program charged with providing assistance to Rocky Mountain law enforcement agencies released a report about marijuana’s impact on Colorado.
 Though full of crucial insight and essential information, the report was drab, dry and not optimized for mass consumption.

 Nevertheless, the report was an important source for The (Colorado Springs) Gazette’s series “Clearing the Haze.”

-In steps Media Salad.
-We synthesized the report into about a dozen key findings and used our visual acumen to assist the newspaper with a full-page editorial.
+Media Salad synthesized the report into about a dozen key findings and used our visual acumen to assist the newspaper with a full-page editorial.
 Brief excerpts from the report were paired with crisp data visualizations.
 The message now was clear.